RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 - The port from `Endpoint` to `WIREGUARD_PORT` - `51820` in this example.

 > [!TIP]
+> The `WIREGUARD_PRIVATE_KEY` works for any Proton VPN server, so Gluetun can automatically pick a server for you if you prefer.
+Just copy the `dynamic.env` file instead.

+> [!TIP]
 > For other VPN providers, you can follow their documentation to create a WireGuard configuration, or refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki).

 If you're using a VPN provider who use pre-shared keys then also: